hands holding sea salt

 This post reflects my personal perspective, shaped by lived experience, long-term research, and prayerful discernment.
 I am not a medical professional, and nothing here should be taken as medical advice.
 People are free to explore different dietary approaches, and that freedom matters.
 What I share here is simply the framework that has proven most effective and sustainable for my own health, values, and belief structure.

-I do not follow the Medical Medium protocol in a rigid or absolutist way, nor do I adhere strictly to any single dietary label.
-Instead, I follow a modified Medical Medium–informed protocol combined with principles of a modified Mediterranean diet, guided by what I’ve found to be physiologically sound, historically grounded, and consistent with biblical teachings on stewardship of the body.
+I follow a modified whole-food, plant-forward protocol combined with principles of a modified Mediterranean diet, informed in part by the work of practitioners like Anthony William and others in the root-cause health space, and guided by what I’ve found to be physiologically sound, historically grounded, and consistent with biblical teachings on stewardship of the body.
 This comparison is offered for education and clarity—not persuasion.

-Click Here to See Medical Medium Books on Amazon
+Click Here to See Anthony William’s Books on Amazon

 Introduction: Two Very Different Views of How the Body Heals

-The Carnivore Diet and Medical Medium–influenced nutrition represent fundamentally different philosophies about energy, healing, and the long-term needs of the human body.
+The Carnivore Diet and a whole-food, plant-forward approach represent fundamentally different philosophies about energy, healing, and the long-term needs of the human body.

 • The Carnivore Diet centers exclusively on animal-based foods—meat, fish, eggs, and sometimes dairy—eliminating all plant foods.
 It is commonly promoted for short-term symptom relief, blood sugar control, and inflammation reduction through carbohydrate elimination.

-• Medical Medium–influenced nutrition, when applied thoughtfully and flexibly, emphasizes fruits, vegetables, herbs, mineral salts, hydration, and strategic fat moderation to support liver function, nervous system health, and detoxification.
+• A whole-food, plant-forward approach (informed by practitioners like Anthony William and Mediterranean dietary principles), when applied thoughtfully and flexibly, emphasizes fruits, vegetables, herbs, mineral salts, hydration, and strategic fat moderation to support liver function, nervous system health, and detoxification.
 In my case, this is complemented by selected Mediterranean principles—such as olive oil, herbs, and clean protein—used with restraint and discernment.

 While both approaches can appear to “work” on the surface, they do so through entirely different mechanisms.
 One prioritizes restriction and metabolic adaptation; the other focuses on restoration, replenishment, and long-term resilience.
 Understanding that difference matters.